kerryb/vim-config/README.md

 Local changes (eg if you prefer a different font or colour scheme) can be made `~/.vimrc.local` (or in a branch!)

+# The Leader Key
+A large number of the useful commands in Vim start with the 'leader' key, so Vim knows something cool is about to happen.

+For this config, the leader is the comma button.
+This is shown in the following notes as `,`

 # Plugins - all the goodies!

 See the plugins' web pages for more information.
 The keybindings listed are mostly